Graduate Program FAQs

 The primary goal of assessment is the improvement of teaching and learning, so we expect that your department will be the primary user of the assessment reports.

-The Academic Senate will review all assessment reports with the goal of providing feedback to departments to ensure high quality assessment practices.
 The Academic Program Review Board will review assessment reports as part of the School review every 10 years.
-And reports will be reviewed by WASC, UC Irvine’s regional accrediting body, to ensure compliance with accreditation standards and to ensure the campus (1) uses data and systematic processes to improve teaching and learning and (2) provides high quality education to its students.
-Assessment reports may also be reviewed by discipline-specific accrediting agencies, such as ABET, CCNE, AACSB, etc.
+And reports will be reviewed by WASC Senior, UCI’s regional accrediting body, to ensure compliance with accreditation standards and to ensure the campus (1) uses data and systematic processes to improve teaching and learning and (2) provides high quality education to its students.

 Do you have any examples of assessment reports?